akaihola/django-jqm/doc/index.rst

     )

+Pay particular attention to the names used, the `django-jqm` templates use named url references for generating login/logout buttons and the like.
+The actual views used are the built-in login/logout views from the django `auth` framework.

 And then we will add the home view to our views module (we could, instead, use a generic view here, but you are likely going to want to customize this view later)::

     from django.shortcuts import render_to_response